-Anand Shah, M.D. is the Deputy Commissioner for Medical and Scientific Affairs.
-Dr. Shah leads the agency’s operations as it relates to medical and scientific affairs.
-He is responsible for developing and leading high-priority FDA policy initiatives and oversees cross-agency teams in support of FDA’s public health mission.
+Anand Shah, M.D. served as the Deputy Commissioner for Medical and Scientific Affairs.
+Dr. Shah led the agency’s operations as it relates to medical and scientific affairs.
+He was responsible for developing and leading high-priority FDA policy initiatives and oversees cross-agency teams in support of FDA’s public health mission.

 Dr. Shah’s efforts have focused on improving medical outcomes and lowering costs, redesigning health care delivery, and expanding competition and consumer choice.
 Previously at FDA, he provided guidance to industry and academia on medical product development, clinical trial design, and regulatory pathways to accelerate public access to safe and effective therapies.
 He co-led and scaled Information Exchange and Data Transformation (INFORMED), a science and technology incubator designed to harness the power of real-world evidence and advanced analytics to improve disease outcomes.